systalex/react-test1/README.md

 ## React Coding Test: Task Description

 ## Objective: Build a simple React application that displays a list of items fetched from an API and allows the user to add new items to the list.
+Ship the app to a github repo with install instructions.

 ### Requirements: